Thomas Martin Wheeler

+Biography

 Born in Walworth, near London, Thomas was the brother of George William Wheeler.
 Their father was a wheelwright, who later became a victualler.
 Thomas was educated in Walton-le-Dale and Stoke Newington, and proved a successful student, remaining there until he was fourteen.
 After a couple of unsuccessful apprenticeships, he found work as a gardener in Kensington, and became a supporter of Robert Owen.
 He then developed an interest in Chartism.
 He was elected as the secretary of the London Chartists in 1839, as the Kensington representative of the National Charter Association in 1840 and 1841, and in 1841 was also elected to the organisation's executive.

 Wheeler was travelling by train with his wife on Christmas Eve in 1841, when the Sonning Cutting railway accident occurred.
 He and his wife were thrown some distance from the train and buried by earth and luggage.
 They survived, but suffered permanent injuries, and his wife miscarried.

 In 1842, the leading members of the National Charter Association were imprisoned.
 Wheeler agreed to temporarily take over the post of general secretary, and also minded the shop belonging to the former general secretary, John Campbell.
 In addition, he worked as the London correspondent for the Northern Echo, a newspaper sympathetic to Chartism.
 As a result, he stood down as secretary of the London Chartists in 1843, instead taking over the national post on a permanent basis.

 Wheeler became interested in Feargus O'Connor's land scheme, and in 1845 he became the first secretary of the Land Plan organisation.
 This took up an increasing amount of his time, and in 1846 he resigned as secretary of the National Charter Association.
 In 1846, he also became chief clerk of the new Land Bank, but the concentration of money under his control led to accusations of dishonesty.
 While an investigation found all money correctly accounted for, Wheeler found the situation stressful, and resigned from his positions in the movement.
 He remained involved in the Chartist movement, taking the lead in organising the huge demonstration on Kennington Common in 1848.